Linda Crampton taught science and information technology to high school students for many years. She enjoys learning about new technology.

 The Metro Newspaper

-Burnaby NOW (part of the NOW newspaper group) is a free community newspaper that is published twice a week.
+Burnaby NOW (part of the NOW newspaper group) is a free community newspaper that was once published twice a week.
 At one time, each issue offered AR features similar to those of the Metro newspaper.
 The paper also enabled people to buy concert tickets through augmented reality.
-Burnaby NOW used the Layar app to provide its AR.
+Burnaby NOW used the Layar app to provide its augmented reality features.

 Other Newspapers That Have Used AR

 The Tokyo Shimbun is a Japanese newspaper that has used AR to change articles aimed at adults into easily understandable articles for children.
 Animated cartoon characters, color, pop-up headlines, and a simplified alphabet made the newspaper useful and entertaining for a child.
-In Australia, one newspaper group has used an AR app called News Alive to enable readers to explore a 3D version of buildings.
+The video below gives some idea how the AR feature worked.
+(I don’t know whether the newspaper is still using the feature.)
+In Australia, one newspaper group has used an augmented reality app called News Alive to enable readers to explore a 3D version of buildings.

 Augmented Reality in Local Newspapers